mongodb/terraform-provider-mongodbatlas/website/docs/d/search_deployment.html.markdown

 * `state_name` - Human-readable label that indicates the current operating condition of this search node deployment.

 ### Specs
-TODO: add proper link here
 * `instance_size` - (Required) Hardware specification for the search node instance sizes.
-The [MongoDB Atlas API](https://docs.atlas.mongodb.com/reference/api/) describes the valid values.
+The [MongoDB Atlas API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Atlas-Search/operation/createAtlasSearchDeployment) describes the valid values.
 More details can also be found in the [Search Node Documentation](https://www.mongodb.com/docs/atlas/cluster-config/multi-cloud-distribution/#search-tier).
 * `node_count` - (Required) Number of search nodes in the cluster.

-TODO: add proper link here
-For more information see: [MongoDB Atlas API - Search Node](https://docs.atlas.mongodb.com/reference/api/) Documentation.
+For more information see: [MongoDB Atlas API - Search Node](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Atlas-Search/operation/createAtlasSearchDeployment) Documentation.